-This unit thickness decreases from the north-eastern sector of the area with an average thickness of 30 meters to the central sector and is absent from the southwestern sector of the area where it is completely obliterated by the upper erosive surface (see Figure 3-24).
+This unit thickness decreases from the north-eastern sector of the area with an average thickness of 30 meters to the central sector and is absent from the southwestern sector of the area where it is completely obliterated by the upper erosive surface (see Figure 3-23).

 Seismic unit U5 is made up of high amplitude reflectors with good spatial continuity.
-In some areas these reflectors define small packages with several reflectors of high amplitude contrasts, with great lateral continuity, except when truncated by the upper boundary (see Figure 3-25).
+In some areas these reflectors define small packages with several reflectors of high amplitude contrasts, with great lateral continuity, except when truncated by the upper boundary (see Figure 3-24).
 In other areas they appear in a relatively transparent sequence.
 This matches with the lithological content of this unit, made up of a succession of beds of sand and clay.

-Figure 3-23: Elevation map of B5 horizon, corresponding to the base of the Rupel Formation (U5).
+Figure 3-22: Elevation map of B5 horizon, corresponding to the base of the Rupel Formation (U5).
+Elevation in meters below LAT.
+Contour interval 10m.